gvp-257/AVRactivePower/Readme.md

 With this library you can power-off internal hardware modules in the chip while it is awake and processing (which should be a relatively small part of the time for battery powered projects).

 The ADC (analog-to-digital converter) hardware uses about 300 microamps, and the serial (USART) hardware and SPI hardware each use 50 to 80 microamps when powered on.
 Timer1 (16-bit timer) may use significant power as well.

-## COMPATIBILITY

-Arduino boards using the above AVR chips:  the Duemilanove, Uno, Nano, Pro Mini (both 5 volt and 3 volt versions), Mega 2560, and third-party boards based on the AVR chips listed above.

-This library is intended mainly for breadboard Arduinos based on these chips, as most Arduino and third-party boards include power-hungry features like "power on" LEDs, voltage regulators, and USB interfaces.

 ## INSTALLATION